Shohei Ohtani hits 3 homers, strikes out 10 in Dodgers' clinching 5-1 NLCS win over Brewers

 Ohtani followed with a 469-foot blast in the fourth, clearing a pavilion roof in right-center.

-Ohtani added a third solo shot in the seventh, becoming the 12th player in major league history to hit three homers in a playoff game.
+Ohtani added a third solo shot in the seventh, becoming the 12th player in major league history to hit three homers in a postseason game.
 His three homers traveled a combined 1,342 feet.

 Ohtani (2-0) also thoroughly dominated the Brewers in his second career postseason mound start, allowing two hits in his first double-digit strikeout game in a Dodgers uniform.